aliannejadi/castur/README.md

 ## Acknowledgments

-Thanks to Mohammad Aliannejadi, Manajit Chakraborty, Esteban Andrès Rìssola, and Fabio Crestani for their invaluable contributions to this work.
+Thanks to Mohammad Aliannejadi, Manajit Chakraborty, Esteban Andrés Ríssola, and Fabio Crestani for their invaluable contributions to this work.
 Also, we would like to thank the expert annotators who patiently annotated the data.

 ## References

-[1] M. Aliannejadi, M. Chakraborty, E. A. Rìssola, and F. Crestani "Harnessing Evolution of Multi-Turn Conversations for Effective Answer Retrieval", In proceedings of 2020 Conference on Human Information Interaction and Retrieval (CHIIR '20), Vancouver, British Columbia, 2020.
+[1] M. Aliannejadi, M. Chakraborty, E. A. Ríssola, and F. Crestani "Harnessing Evolution of Multi-Turn Conversations for Effective Answer Retrieval", In proceedings of 2020 Conference on Human Information Interaction and Retrieval (CHIIR '20), Vancouver, British Columbia, 2020.